vOptSolver/vOptSolver/README.md

 - API: stands for Application Programming Interface
 - GPL: stands for GNU General Public License
 - GLPK: stands for GNU Linear Programming Kit, an open source solver
+- Clp/Cbc : an open source solver (for LP and MILP respectively) from the COIN-OR project
 - CPLEX: a commercial solver
 - GUROBI: a commercial solver
 - MOP: MultiObjective extension of MPS format